DongyuXu77/MultiDataloader/README.md

-During the internship in ByteDance, I implement an independent Dataloader which can be used both in PyTorch, Tensorflow and other Deep Learning frameworks.
+During the internship in ByteDance, I implement an independent Dataloader which can be used in PyTorch, Tensorflow and other Deep Learning frameworks.
 The repo ***MultiDataloader*** is a toy demo to show the performance gap between different dataloaders *[NaiveDataloader, MultiDataloader, ...]*.
 It should be noticed that the code isn't the real implement, for example, the *shuffle* function doesn't implement in this repo.

 ## Installation
   1. Clone the repo.